carpentries-incubator/proteomics-novice-qfeatures/_extras/about.md

 The following offers more details to each learning objective based on Bloom's Taxonomy.
 For hints on how to use this approach, see [lesson 15 of the instructor training](https://carpentries.github.io/instructor-training/15-lesson-study/index.html)

+### Identify the anatomy of proteomics data

+This includes knowledge of the dataset we will use in this lesson

+After this module, learners can ...

+- Inspect the anatomy of peptide.txt file use in this lesson
+- Select the quantitative information and the metadata information used in this proteomics data analysis

 ### Identify the anatomy of SummarizedExperiment and QFeatures objects

 This includes knowledge of these types of objects